MohamedBassem/gormgen/README.md

 # gormgen

-gormgen is a code generation tool to generate code that's compatible with the [gorm ORM](https://github.com/jinzhu/gorm) but without having to deal with `interface{}` or with database column names.
+gormgen is a code generation tool to generate code that's compatible with the [gorm ORM](https://github.com/jinzhu/gorm) but without having to deal with `interface{}`s or with database column names.

 ## Why to use gormgen